hackclub/hackclub/clubs/README.md

 Sometimes, an advisor might not have the time in their schedule to meet weekly.
 Ask if you can get a second advisor to meet on the weeks that your current one can't.

+Try explaining to advisors why it's important to meet once per week.
+For example:

+> We want our club members to be interested and engaged during meetings so club members have the right expectation for club meetings.
+It's important to meet at least once per week so club members stay interested in their projects.
+If we can't meet each week, people might get distracted in the off-time.

 Alternatively, you could find a public space to meet in and have your club meeting there.

 ### What if people come and do non club related activities?